-by Dr.Harald Wiesendanger– Klartext
+by Dr.Harald Wiesendanger– Klartext updatet

 What the leading media are hiding

-“First salt, then scythe”: That’s how martially a doctor recently titled an article in the information portal doccheck – as if the salt shaker were a preferred tool of Grim Reaper.
-After all, it is “known that excessive daily salt consumption is a significant risk factor for high blood pressure and thus also for the development of cardiovascular diseases, especially sleep attacks.”
+“First salt, then the Grim Reaper”: This is the grim title of an article by a general practitioner in Heidelberg published on the information portal doccheck, as if the salt shaker were the tool of choice for the Grim Reaper.
+After all, it is “well known that excessive daily salt consumption is a significant risk factor for high blood pressure and thus also for the development of cardiovascular diseases, especially stroke.”

-Textbook wisdom disproved – the SODIUM-HF study.
+Textbook wisdom refuted – the SODIUM-HF study

-For six years, cardiologists observed how these guidelines affected health.In the first year after the start of the study, the average sodium intake in the diet group fell from 2,286 mg to 1,658 mg per day and in the control group from 2,119 to 2,073 mg.
+In the first year after the start of the study, the average sodium intake in the diet group fell from 2,286 mg per day to 1,658 mg, and in the control group from 2,119 to 2,073 mg.

 And so the authors succinctly concluded: “In outpatients with heart failure, dietary intervention to reduce sodium intake did not result in a reduction in clinical events.”